erszcz/msc-thesis/dfly-multiboot.md

                may be viewed as one huge segment.

-One more thing `boot2` does before running `loader` is initializing the first few fields of the `struct bootinfo` structure which is passed to the `loader` and later to the kernel.
+One more thing `boot2` does before running `loader` is initializing the first few fields of the `struct bootinfo` structure.
-This structure is the main interface between the BSD bootloader and the kernel and contains basic information about the kernel (its location), the hardware (disk geometry as detected by the BIOS), available memory, preloaded modules and the environment (variables configuring the kernel and the modules).
+The structure is passed to the `loader` and later to the kernel and is the main interface between the BSD bootloader and the kernel.
+It contains basic information about the kernel (its location), the hardware (disk geometry as detected by the BIOS), available memory, preloaded modules and the environment (variables configuring the kernel and the modules).